dbonillaf/badnews/README.md

 To follow the signal through the media noise, I have started to collect all the available links about the alleged catastrophe.

 * [[FEB10TH] Layoffs at Hopin and Peloton (@GergelyOrosz)](https://twitter.com/GergelyOrosz/status/1491855427277107202)
-* [[MAY05TH] Facebook is freezing hiring](https://www.businessinsider.com/facebook-is-freezing-hiring-heres-why-and-who-it-impacts-2022-5)
+* [[MAY05TH] Facebook is freezing hiring (BusinessInsider)](https://www.businessinsider.com/facebook-is-freezing-hiring-heres-why-and-who-it-impacts-2022-5)
 * [[MAY06TH] Post-pandemic reset leads to wave of layoffs in tech (Techcrunch)](https://techcrunch.com/2022/05/06/startup-tech-layoffs-in-may/)
 * [[MAY09TH] Uber CEO tells staff company will cut down on costs, treat hiring as a ‘privilege’ (CNBC)](https://www.cnbc.com/2022/05/09/uber-to-cut-down-on-costs-treat-hiring-as-a-privilege-ceo-email.html)
 * [[MAY12TH] (Spanish) Llegó las horas de los despidos para las startups (@davmiranda via Expansion)](https://twitter.com/davmiranda/status/1524616323124408321)